vyder/screeps_ts-defs/README.md

 ## TODO:
 1. Set up an example Grunt project that uses this library
+2. Create some file structure
-2. Figure out how to add tests
+3. Figure out how to add tests